11x3/ilvmx/README.md

  module: nil, member: nil, method: nil,
  nubcakes: ["todo", #Function<6.80484245/1 in :erl_eval.expr/5>]]

-# In this example, we have our executed results.
-Doge will be builtin at some
+# In this example, we will show our executed results.
+Doge will be builtin
-# point in the future, so let's get people used to seeing the idea now.
-You
+# at some point in the future, so let's get people used to seeing the
-# can also see that there were no problems with the request.
-Others, any
+# idea now.
+You can also see that there were no problems with the request.
-# exceptions or manually created errors are also presented.
+# Other notes/erros/exceptions are also presented.

 iex> Bot.exe "#chat", "hi"
 Bot[nubspace: "#chat", nubcake: "hi",
  results: ["todo",